-The PA PIT Guide contains a table which cross-references the information on the Form 1099-R with its corresponding PA income tax treatment.
+The PA Personal Income Tax Guide - Gross Compensation section contains a table which cross-references the information on the Form 1099-R with its corresponding PA income tax treatment.
 PA law does not follow federal law concerning early retirement options for Individual Retirement Accounts, IRC Section 401 plans, 403 plans, and other federally qualified plans.
 To determine if the amount you received is taxable in Pennsylvania, review Boxes 1 through 3 (the amount you received or your distributions) and the PA tax treatment of Box 7 (the codes that will help determine the taxability of your distribution).
 The federal codes contained in Box 7 of Form 1099-R include: